the-creative-tester/blog/_posts/2015-10-26-Python-Browser-Automation.md

-## Implementing Selenium, Page Objects and BDD with Python
+## Selenium, Page Objects and BDD in Python

 Insert Text Here!